Aerospace and Defense

 Company Overview of Spirit AeroSystems, Inc.

-Spirit AeroSystems, Inc. operates as a non-OEM designer and manufacturer of aerostructures for commercial, military, and business/regional jets.
+Spirit AeroSystems, Inc. offers non-OEM design and manufacturing services of aerostructures for commercial, military, and business/regional jets.
 It offers composite and metallic aircraft fuselages, propulsion systems, wing structures, pylons, nacelles, and wing components.
 The company also provides aftermarket customer support services, including spare parts, maintenance/repair/overhaul, and fleet support services.
 It serves commercial and military customers in North America, Europe, Asia, and internationally.
-Spirit AeroSystems, Inc. was formerly known as Mid-Western Aircraft Systems, Inc. and changed its name to Spirit AeroSystems, Inc. in July 2005.
-The company was incorporated in 2004 an...
+It was formerly known as Mid-Western Aircraft Systems Inc. and changed its name to Spirit AeroSystems, Inc. in July 2005.
+The company was incorporated in 2004 and is based in Wichita,...

 3801 South Oliver Street